-The radiological evaluation cell (CER) consists of experts of the DRP and the CGDIS.
-The missions of the CER are to monitor and assess the radiological situation, to propose protective and other response actions to the CC.
+The radiological evaluation cell (CER) consists of experts of the Radiation Protection Department (DRP) and of the Rescue Services Agency (ASS).
+The missions of the CER are to monitor and assess the radiological situation, to propose protective and other response actions to the CC and to prepare for hosting international assistance.